ashkl/HWA-CarModTracker/README.md

 To get started, please install:

 - JDK (Java Development Kit) 16
-  - JDK 11 is optional for sonarQube to work
+  - JDK 11 is optional for SonarQube to work
 - Apache Maven 3.8.1
 - MySQL Server & Workbench 5.7+
 - Eclipse or another Java IDE of your choice
+- Optional:
+  - Microsoft Visual Studio Community - Easy coding of HTML, JavaScript and CSS.

 #### Java Installation